Hands-free investing: What a robo advisor does for you

 In terms of your investing risk tolerance, robo advisors also offer another degree of safety and security: portfolio rebalancing, which can help keep your portfolio in line with its diversified target allocation and your risk tolerance level.

 Of course, you still want to monitor your portfolio yourself, too — don't completely "set it and forget it."
 That goes for any investment you make!

 When you let a robo advisor choose your investments, it eliminates the headache of trying to create a diversified portfolio on your own.

 The biggest downside to a robo advisor is that you lose a slight human touch in the process of choosing investments and walking through your goals.

 However, one misconception about robo advisors is that they're completely digital — that's not necessarily the case.

 While computer software programs do some of the work when it comes to portfolio management, more comprehensive robo advisors, like Ally Invest's, also employ human financial professionals to oversee portfolio recommendations.

 If you're new to investing and want to make building a portfolio as simple as possible, with minimal costs, then a robo advisor can help you do that.
-On the other hand, if you'd prefer more control over what goes into your portfolio, you might be better off with a Self-Directed Trading account instead.
-In this type of taxable account, you pick and choose which investments (stocks, bonds, ETFs, options, etc.) you'll use to pursue wealth.
+On the other hand, if you'd prefer more control over what goes into your portfolio, you might be better off with a Self-Directed Trading account instead, so you can pick and choose which investments (stocks, bonds, ETFs, mutual funds, etc.) you'll use to pursue wealth.